bzhanglab/PepQueryMHC/README.md

 | chr1:1-30 | + |  any value | ... | any value |
 | chr1:31-50\|chr1:81-90 | -  | any value | ... | any value |
 | . | .  | any value | ... | any value |

+## License
+All code is available as under the <a href="https://creativecommons.org/licenses/by-nc/4.0/">Attribution-NonCommercial (CC BY-NC) 4.0 license</a>.